Last verified: today

 Absorption & Bioavailability

-Unknown — no human pharmacokinetic or absorption data in the provided studies.
-Resveratrol (a key compound) is known generally to have poor bioavailability, but this was not assessed in the provided papers.
+Unknown — no human pharmacokinetic data in the provided studies.
+Resveratrol (its key compound) is generally known to have poor oral bioavailability, but this was not assessed in the provided papers.

 Red Flags to Watch For

-- Zero human clinical trials in the provided research — all evidence is from lab (in vitro) or animal studies
+- Zero human clinical trials in the provided evidence base — all findings are from cell cultures or animal models

-- Widely marketed for Lyme disease treatment despite no clinical evidence of efficacy in humans
+- Widely marketed for Lyme disease despite only in-vitro antimicrobial data and no in-vivo or clinical evidence

-- High doses in cell studies showed cytotoxic effects — more is not necessarily safer
+- High doses showed cytotoxic effects in cell studies — more is not necessarily better

 Research Sources